Chasing July 4 vaccine target, White House taps Kamala Harris’ husband Doug Emhoff - Bioreports

 A fundraiser that Emhoff attended earlier this year with Democratic National Committee Chairman Jaime Harrison brought in over $1 million, a party official told McClatchy.
 The DNC recently sent out a fundraising email in Emhoff’s name.

-Emhoff held virtual events earlier this year in New Mexico to assist with the party’s effort to win a special congressional election there.
+Emhoff traveled to New Mexico to assist with the party’s effort to win a special congressional election there.
 The Democratic Party official said that Emhoff has been a “huge asset to the DNC” and that as more in-person events are scheduled, he is expected “to be one of the top surrogates for the DNC and state parties.”

 He has also begun to branch out at the White House beyond COVID-relief and vaccination efforts, participating last month in a discussion with White House Counsel Dana Remus and bipartisan state attorneys general about a White House initiative that aims to expand access to the legal system.